Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 ```

 If the injector call to `f` timed out without any reply action, the value of `x` will be `None`, and the blocking molecule `f()` will be removed from the soup (so that reactions will not start with it and attempt to reply).
+If a reaction already started and attempts to reply with a blocking molecule that already timed out, the reply action will have no effect.

 If the injector the call to `f()` succeeded and returned a reply value `r`, the value of `x` will be `Some(r)`.

-This functionality is absent from the academic formulations of Join calculus because it can be implemented using the “parallel Or” construction.
+The timeout functionality is absent from the academic formulations of Join calculus because it can be implemented in pure Join Calculus, for instance, using the “Parallel Or” construction.
 However, this construction is cumbersome and will leave a thread blocked forever, which is undesirable from the implementation point of view.

 ### Singleton molecules